pflanze/lily/README.md

   definitions are not implemented yet, thus local event handlers cannot be written in Lily yet.

-- `make test` shows some broken tests for code that needs finishing
+- `make test` shows broken tests for unicode handling that needs to be done

 - See [TODO](TODO.md).